High Note (film): Reception

 Animation historian Jerry Beck writes, "In today's world, where vintage cartoons are typically mistaken for children's fare, masterpieces like High Note set the record straight — with a healthy dose of classically adult booze humor."

 Home media

-This short is featured as part of the Looney Tunes: Musical Masterpieces DVD, as well as Disc 2 of the Looney Tunes Platinum Collection: Volume 3 set.
+This short is featured on Disc 3 of the Warner Bros.
+Home Entertainment Academy Awards Animation Collection DVD set and on Disc 2 of the Looney Tunes Platinum Collection: Volume 3 Blu-ray and DVD sets.